Sarah Hall has been shortlisted for the £15,000 BBC National Short Story Award for the fourth time, after winning the prize in 2013.

 The 2019 winner was Jo Lloyd, who won for "The Invisible".
 The 2020 winner will be announced live on BBC Radio 4’s "Front Row" on 6th October.

-- Jones scoops £15k BBC Short Story Award
+- Day to chair BBC National Short Story Award judging panel